4d/docs/website/translated_docs/fr/WebServer/templates.md

 In this case, it is advisable to **not use** tags such as `4DEVAL` or `4DSCRIPT`, which evaluate parameters, directly with this sort of data.

-In addition, according to the [principle of recursion](Tags/tags.md#recursive-processing), malicious code may itself include transformation tags.
+De plus, selon le [principe de la récursivité](Tags/tags.md#recursive-processing), le code malveillant peut lui-même inclure des balises de transformation.
 In this case, it is imperative to use the `4DTEXT` tag.
 Imagine, for example, a Web form field named "Name", where users must enter their name.
 This name is then displayed using a `<!--#4DHTML vName-->` tag in the page.
 If text of the "\<!--#4DEVAL QUIT 4D-->" type is inserted instead of the name, interpreting this tag will cause the application to be exited.
 To avoid this risk, you can just use the `4DTEXT` tag systematically in this case.
 Since this tag escapes the special HTML characters, any malicious recursive code that may have been inserted will not be reinterpreted.
-To refer to the previous example, the "Name" field will contain, in this case, "`&lt;!--#4DEVAL QUIT 4D--&gt;`" which will not be transformed.
+Pour se référer à l'exemple précédent, le champ "Name" contiendra, dans ce cas, "`&lt;!--#4DEVAL QUIT 4D--&gt;`" qui ne sera pas transformé.